While yoga is over 5,000 years old, the modern practice as we know it was first introduced to the west in the late 19th century.

 She’s shared her expert tips with us on what it takes to open your own yoga studio, from zeroing in on the right location to making sure your social media game’s on point.

-This isn’t exclusive to yoga studio owners, but it’s very important.
+This isn’t exclusive to yoga studio owners, any business or charity should create one.
+It’s super important.
 A business plan is the first step to starting your new studio beyond the initial idea of “I should start my own yoga business”.

 It’s where you determine your goals, decide on your budget, analyze your competition, and figure out how you’re going to separate your studio from the pack.